NeuralRevenant/medical-chatbot/README.md

-medical-chatbot
+## Medical-Chatbot frontend interface

-This is a full-stack web application built around the semantic query engine for easy RAG-based chat interaction and retrievals.
+This is a frontend web interface built for the semantic query engine for easy chat interaction and document/information retrievals.